Your basket is currently empty!

 Medication treatments for ADHD, such as stimulant drugs, are designed to increase brain activity levels to improve focus and decrease impulsive behaviour.

-It is important to understand that while these can be effective at managing symptoms, they do not cure the disorder but rather help manage its manifestations.
+It is important to understand that while these medications can be effective at managing symptoms, they do not cure the disorder but rather help manage its manifestations.

 While some may perceive these medications negatively due to potential side effects such as appetite loss or sleep problems, their role in enhancing cognitive function should not be discounted without careful consideration.